 This double cleansing will not only help the skin open up more, but it will promote body circulation (which helps detoxification through blood and lymphatic flow) and help promote better cell turnover and revitalize the skin membrane to function properly.

 After the shower, you can continue to nourish the skin with natural oil moisturizers.
-The best natural skincare products that nourish and protect are organic coconut oil, olive oil, sesame oil, cocoa butter, and shea butter.
+The best natural skin care products that nourish and protect are organic coconut oil, olive oil, sesame oil, cocoa butter, and shea butter.

-These oils and natural butters are also anti-fungal and protect the skin from free radicals and pollution.
+These oils and natural skin butters are also anti-fungal and protect the skin from free radicals and pollution.
 Apply your favorite oil or butter every day when washing the face in the morning and night and all over the body after showering; make sure to massage the skin when you apply the oil, since this promotes circulation, nutrient absorption, and better skin function.

 When spending time in the sun, my recommended natural sunscreen is extra virgin coconut oil, as it protects from long-term sun exposure.
 Don’t forget to wear a hat and not overdo it with prolonged sun exposure!

-Habits that are healthy for skin take time to solidify into a daily practice.
+Habits that are healthy for the skin take time to solidify into daily practice.
 Over time, following these tips will help stimulate the purge of toxins deep within tissues where toxins have been stored.